-HYBRID EVENT: You can participate in person at Baltimore, Maryland, USA or Virtually from your home or work.
+ONLINE EVENT: You can participate Virtually from your home or work.

-Samuel Chisa Dike, Speaker at Nanomaterials Conferences
+Samuel Chisa Dike, Speaker at Nanomaterials Conference

 Rivers State University, Nigeria